nightingaleproject/Reference-NCHS-API/DeploymentSteps.md

    3. From the project root directory, run `dotnet publish —configuration release` on your local machine
    4. Copy all files in messaging > bin > release > net6.0
    5. Paste the files to a folder on the new Windows Server
-   6. Create and update the appsettings and web.config files in the project folder on the new server
+   6. Create and update all three appsettings and web.config files in the project folder on the new server
       1. appsettings (update the database server name)
    ```
    {